-HAND is committed to reaching beyond the symptoms of inequity to address the root causes that amplify housing disparities and restrict access to opportunity for communities of color.
+HAND envisions a future where Black and brown communities share equitably in the knowledge, wealth and resources uniquely represented in and between Baltimore, Washington and Richmond.
+Despite continued economic growth, the rise of inequality persists – with compounded inequities impacting communities of color, challenging their humanity and opportunity to realize their full potential.
 In light of protests against police brutality and the continued impacts of systemic racism, HAND leadership issued a statement titled “Why HAND Chose to Place Racial Equity at the Center of Our Work.”

 The 1619 Project:

 An ongoing initiative from The New York Times Magazine that began in August 2019, the 400th anniversary of the beginning of American slavery.

 “Until we reckon with our compounding moral debts, America will never be whole.”